Emily3403/isisdl/README.md

 The recommended installation is by downloading the latest standalone executable from the [releases page](https://github.com/Emily3403/isisdl/releases/latest).

-It does not rely on any installation or python version.
+Scroll down to assets and download the `isisdl-windows.exe` file.
+It does not rely on any installation or python version, simply double click it in the downloads.

+There may be a Windows defender / smartscreen warning about this executable not being recognized.
+This is due to the fact that there are few Windows users.
+Simply ignore the warning.

 ### Troubleshooting